sallymatson/land_sink_iav/README.md

 | Global carbon budget   | 1959 - 2019    |
 | DGVMs                  | 1700 - 12/2019 |
 | GCBMs                  | 1958 - 12/2019 |

+### TODOs
+* Check how the `.mean()` function deals with NA values for precpitation averages.
+It should ideally ignore NAs and not count them in the denominator.
+	* Extract temperature means from cdf, can use this to check against.